 All grantees must have a signed grant award with WVDEP that stipulates grantee requirements and payment schedules.
-Any non-governmental entity accepting a grant award must complete an IRS W-9 form and submit it to WVDEP; they must also submit a FEIN and federal DUNS number.
+Any non-governmental entity accepting a grant award must complete an IRS W-9 form and submit it to WVDEP; they must also submit a FEIN and SAM registration and unique entity identification (UEI) and more.

 Organizations must have all the appropriate accounting, purchasing and procurement procedures in place.
 It is recommended that projects be coordinated through a state or local agency to facilitate these requirements, assistance and guidance will be provided at the appropriate time by NPS.
 To learn more, contact your regional Basin Coordinator.